dev-jianomads/ytsafe/README.md

 - **Recent Video Analysis**: Reviews the latest videos from channels for current content assessment
 - **Search History**: Keep track of previously analyzed channels
 - **Mobile Responsive**: Works seamlessly on desktop and mobile devices

+## Quick Start

+Simply paste any YouTube channel URL, video URL, or @handle into the search bar to get an instant safety rating!

 ## How It Works